OSVVM/OSVVM-Scripts/README.rst

    source <path-to-OsvvmLibraries>/OsvvmLibraries/Scripts/StartUp.tcl

 Want to avoid doing this every time?
-In Aldec RivieraPro, set the environment variable, ALDEC_STARTUPTCL to StartUp.tcl (including the path information).
-Similarly in Mentor QuestaSim/ModelSim, set the environment variable, MODELSIM_TCL to StartUp.tcl (including the path information).
+In Aldec RivieraPro, set the environment variable ALDEC_STARTUPTCL to StartUp.tcl (including the path information).
+In Siemens Visualizer, set the environment variable VISUALIZER_TCL to StartUp.tcl (including the path information).
+In Siemens Questa/ModelSim, set the environment variable MODELSIM_TCL to StartUp.tcl (including the path information).

 Aldec ActiveHDL
 ~~~~~~~~~~~~~~~